 Improving your chances

 So what can you do about the above?
 Once again, it’s important to start thinking about your career options early.
 Check the graduate recruitment timelines for your sector and country and use LSE Careers for advice with your CV and applications.
 You can also access the LSE country profile pages for sources of vacancies in your home country.
-Chinese students can also take a look at slides from our recent seminar on finding work in China, or at our recent post about securing a job in China after graduation.
+Returning to Asia or the US this summer?
+Then you won’t want to miss our Asia Careers Fairs and Careers in the US events!

 Best of luck with your future job hunting here and abroad!